LeetCodes/viewport-glitcher/README.md

-# viewport-glitch
+# viewport-glitcher

-Chrome extension which takes a screenshot of current viewport, glitches it, and opens the result in a new tab.
+[Chrome extension](https://chrome.google.com/webstore/detail/viewport-glitcher/onacloncedplghlhddcofmdccfejhipd) which takes a screenshot of current viewport, glitches it, and opens the result in a new tab.

 Uses [glitch-canvas](https://github.com/snorpey/glitch-canvas).